hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

                 file: "/var/hyperledger/production/.membersrvc/tlsca.cert"
 ```

-This is needed to allow the peer to connect to the member services using TLS, otherwise the connection will fail.
+To configure the peer to connect to the Membership Services server over TLS (otherwise, the connection will fail).

-- Bootstrap your member services and the peer.
+- Bootstrap your Membership Services and the peer.
 This is needed in order to have the file *tlsca.cert* generated by the member services.

 - Copy `/var/hyperledger/production/.membersrvc/tlsca.cert` to `$GOPATH/src/github.com/hyperledger/fabric/sdk/node`.

 *Note:* If you cleanup the folder `/var/hyperledger/production` then don't forget to copy again the *tlsca.cert* file as described above.

 ## Running Unit Tests
 HLC includes a set of unit tests implemented with the [tape framework](https://github.com/substack/tape).
-The unit [test script](https://github.com/hyperledger/fabric/blob/master/sdk/node/bin/run-unit-tests.sh) builds and runs both the membership service server and the peer node for you, therefore you do not have to start those manually.
+The [unit test script](https://github.com/hyperledger/fabric/blob/master/sdk/node/bin/run-unit-tests.sh) builds and runs both the membership service server and the peer node for you, therefore you do not have to start those manually.

 ### Running the SDK unit tests
 HFC includes a set of unit tests implemented with the [tape framework](https://github.com/substack/tape).
 To run the unit tests, execute the following commands: